TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 So, yes, there is an electricity consumption issue to take into account...but, when only charging four times per year, the amount of electricity used is pretty low (and of course some of us are generating our own with solar panels anyway!)

-This low power usage coupled with the robust nature of the unit (it feels like it could last a lifetime) means that the environmental impact of this shaver over its entire usable life might be less than some safety razors! ????
+This low power usage, coupled with the robust nature of the unit (it feels like it could last a lifetime), means that the environmental impact of this shaver over its entire usable life might be lower than that of other models.

 They’ve been around since the early 1900s and have stood the test of time.
 Usually made from wood or metal, a safety razor has a sturdy handle and a single (often double-edged) blade contained in a protective head.